wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

  - Int32 (Data type code 30 and 31)
  - Float32 (Data type code 100 and 101)

- The value with data conversion applied will always be converted to 32-bit float type to keep the precision of the conversion factor and conversion offset.
+ The value with data conversion applied will always be converted to the 32-bit float type to maintain the precision of the conversion factor and conversion offset.

 ## Principles of operation
-The following topics give you an operational overview of the Modbus EDS adapter, focusing on streams creation and error handling.
+The following topics provide an operational overview of the Modbus EDS adapter, focusing on streams creation and error handling.

 ### Operational overview

 #### Adapter configuration
-In order for the Modbus EDS adapter to be ready for data collection, you need to configure the adapter in order to provide necessary information.
-For more details, see **Configuration of Modbus data source** and **Configuration of Modbus data selection** sections.
-For a proper configuration of the connector, configure the following:
+In order to provide the necessary information for the EDS Modbus TCP adapter to be ready for data collection, you need to configure the adapter.
+For more details, see [Configuration of Modbus data source] (#configuration-of-modbus-data-source) and [Configuration of Modbus data selection] (#configuration-of-modbus-data-selection).
+To configure the adapter, configure the following:
 - Data source: Provide the information of the data sources from which the connector pulls data
 - Data selection: Provide the selected measurements for which the adapter collects data from the data source
 - Logging: Set up the logging attributes to manage the adapter logging behavior